Your sales team takes calls.

 With prospects, customers, partners, managers - you name it.

-Each such conversation is an opportunity to understand the other person better - their business objectives, personal triggers and barriers, their biases and needs, and so much more.
+Each such interaction is an opportunity to understand the other person better - their business objectives, personal triggers and barriers, biases and needs, and so much more.

 Where does this understanding live?